← back to game

 From the opening position, the computer has 131 legal moves: three pawn steps plus 128 places to put a wall.
 The opponent has roughly as many replies.
 Add another layer, and another, and the numbers run away from you.

 The first column is how many positions the computer would have to examine if it checked every possibility.
 The second is how many it actually checks.
 Two tricks do the work.
 Alpha-beta pruning skips any branch that has already been shown to be worse than an alternative.
 Candidate filtering ignores walls placed far from the action, where they cannot affect either player's path.
-Together they reduce the work by four orders of magnitude at depth 4.
+Together they reduce the work by roughly three orders of magnitude at depth 4 — and four by depth 5.

 how long that takes

-Measured on this device, starting from the opening position:
+Measured on this device, from a cluttered middlegame position:

 why it plays well